vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 #### <a name="chapter4part5"></a>Chapter 4 - Part 5: Singly Linked Lists

-**Linked List**

-In a linked list, each item in the list is aware of another item in the list, because each item in the list contains a link to the next item in the list.

 <br>

 <div align="center"><img src="img/singlelinkedlist1-w1013-h252.png" width=1013 height=252><br><sub>Single Linked List - (<a href='https://www.geeksforgeeks.org/what-is-linked-list/'>Work by Geeks for Geeks</a>) </sub></div>